All Episodes

 Martin, I appreciate the call.

-I'm talking to Dinesh D'Souza.
+After the program today, folks, I'm talking to Dinesh D'Souza.

-Dinesh D'Souza, remember his book, The Roots of Obama's Rage.
+Dinesh D'Souza, remember his book, The Roots of Obama's Rage?

-He's made a movie out of this.
+He's made a movie out of this, The Roots of Obama's Rage, the movie.

-And he went over and talked to Obama's brother in the Hut as part of the movie.
+And he went over and talked to Obama's brother in the hut as part of the movie.

 And the movie is playing the sold-out theaters.